-During the performance of Al-Razfa, two rows of men and boys face each other about 10-20 metres apart, with drummers and other musicians gathered nearby.
+During the performance of Al-Razfa, two rows of men and boys face each other at about 10–20 metres apart, with drummers and other musicians gathered nearby.
 They perform movements with their bamboo canes in unison to the music.
 This UNESCO-recognised performance starts with a handful of individuals but quickly builds into a larger group.
 The two rows of performers move in cohesion and sing verses of poetry to each other.
-Al-Razfa creates a sense of community and shared identity among its performers; particularly at social events and on national occasions.
+Al-Razfa creates a sense of community and shared identity among its performers, particularly at social events and on national occasions.

 Social and cultural significance

 Al-Razfa is viewed as a form of celebration and an expression of gratitude and valour.
-It is performed at welcome ceremonies for dignitaries.
+It is also performed at welcome ceremonies for dignitaries.
 It also plays a significant role in preserving traditional poetry.
 Poets who compose verses for Al-Razfa performances write original verses for individual occasions.

 Re-energising a traditional performing art form